 The purpose of this credit is achieved in a fiscally effective manner.

 We are unable to predict the future fiscal effect because the Department does not have data on approved or pending contracts.
-During Fiscal Year 2010-11, \$91,849 in individual income tax credits were granted.
+An analysis of the types of exemptions for Fiscal Year 2013-14 is as follows: